AARP Eye Center

 With a wide age range among her grandchildren, Bowler has found new ways to keep the oldest children engaged.
 Once they outgrow the basic Easter egg hunt, she asks them to hide the eggs.
 “They like hiding them for the little ones and helping them split them in half once they find them,” she says.

 Bowler also creates eggs tailored to specific ages.
-This year there will be helium balloons attached to a string and tied to eggs intended for the toddlers.
-The balloons make it easy for them to find, and their eggs include toys and candy appropriate for them inside.
+One year she tied helium balloons to the eggs intended for the toddlers.
+The balloons made it easy for them to find, and their eggs include toys and candy appropriate for them inside.

 3. Consider dietary needs

 Bowler's grandson Jack has food allergies.
-So Bowler adds special camouflage-colored eggs with specific treats and toys for him.
-Even in the mad dash to collect eggs, the cousins understand to leave those treasures for Jack to pick up.
+So in the past Bowler has incorporated special camouflage-colored eggs with specific treats and toys for him.
+Even in the mad dash to collect eggs, the cousins understood to leave those treasures for Jack to pick up.